IOCCC image by Matt Zucker

 It is pointless to ask the IOCCC judges how many submissions we receive.
 See How many submissions do the judges receive for a given IOCCC?.

 Often, winning entries are published in selected magazines from around the world.
 Winners have appeared in books (‘The New Hacker's Dictionary’, ‘Obfuscated C and Other Mysteries’, ‘Pointers On C’, others) and on t-shirts (sometimes by the author(s) themselves).
-More than one winner has been turned into a tattoo!
+There have been multiple classes that have focused in part, on IOCCC winning entries.
+And more than one winner has been turned into a tattoo!

 Last, but not least, winners receive international fame and flames! :-)